biopython/biopython.github.io/wiki/Alphabet.md

 # Motivation

-There were drawbacks to the twenty year old design.
-In particular how the `AlphabetEncoder` class (used to add information about gap or stop symbols) was overly complicated, and made even determining the molecule type difficult.
+The intended purpose of the alphabet objects was never clearly defined, and there were drawbacks to the twenty year old design.
+In particular the `AlphabetEncoder` class (used to add information about gap or stop symbols) was overly complicated, and made even determining the molecule type difficult.
 Taking the consensus of multiple alphabet objects (for example during string addition) was also complicated.
-While you could specify a strict alphabet like unambiguous IUPC DNA for a sequence, this did not enforce that only letters used were `A`, `C`, `G` and `T`.
+While you could specify a strict alphabet like unambiguous IUPAC DNA for a sequence, this did not enforce that only letters used were `A`, `C`, `G` and `T`.

 # Code changes

-After failing to reach any consensus on how to improve or replace the existing system, it was agreed to remove it.
+With no clear proposal on how to improve or replace the existing system, it was agreed to remove it.
 In general you can simply remove any explicit use of ``Bio.Alphabet`` in your code.

 ## Seq changes